-Until not long ago, leadership training looked more like sitting in conference rooms, flipping through printed manuals and hearing from speakers live.
-And although that model may have worked for an era when the workplace looked very different, it does not work today.
-Business is global, teams are dispersed and technology has redefined how we work and learn.
-This change also brings new challenges and opportunities to those who invest in the next generation of leaders.
+Until recently, leadership training more closely resembled people sitting in conference rooms, flipping through printed manuals, and listening to live speakers.
+While that model may have worked in earlier times, when the workplace looked quite different, it cannot work today.
+Business is international, teams are distributed, and technology has redefined work and learning.
+This shift also represents a new frontier and a challenge for those who invest in the next generation of leaders.

 Setting the Foundation: Accreditation and Standards in a Digital Era